What Is Satanism? A Complete Guide to Types, Beliefs & History

 If you're interested in formal affiliation, major organizations offer different paths:

 • Church of Satan: Membership requires application and one-time fee.
 Active participation is not required; many members practice privately.
-No local chapters exist.
+No local chapters.

 • Temple of Set: Selective membership requiring application, interview, and demonstrated interest.
 Formal initiation process with advancement through degrees.